SNCFdevelopers/ApiSNCF/source/integration.rst

 Places Nearby
 *************

-This api search for public transport object near another object, or near coordinates.
+This endpoint allows you to search in public transport objects that are near another object, or nearby coordinates, returning a `place`_ collection.
-It returns, in addition of classic objects, a collection of `place`_.

 +------------------------------------------+
 | *Warning*                                |